danilobruschetti/AI-adv-prompting-springboot-order-management/README.md

 If you'd like to contribute to the project, please read the CONSIDERATION.md file

 ## License
-This project is licensed under the Jaagad Digital Company, For more information, write to danilo.bruschetti@gmail.com
+For more information, write to danilo.bruschetti@gmail.com